Automatically associating assets with Data Categories

 3. For columns with a data classification that is linked to a data category, a relation is automatically created between the Column asset and the Data Category asset.

-• When you remove a classification or a link between a data class and a Data Category asset, we also remove the relation between any columns and the related data category.
-Similarly, when you delete an asset or data class, we clean up any existing relations.
+• If you remove the classification or link between a data class and a Data Category asset, Collibra also removes the relation between any columns and the related data category.
+Similarly, if you delete an asset or data class, Collibra cleans up any existing relations.

 • The automatic creation of relations generates a background system job that is performed by the system.
 Only administrators can follow up on the progress via the Activities page in the Collibra General settings.